-HCOC provides a meal for more than 800 orphans and vulnerable children every day throughout the school year, helping to keep them well nourished and alert in school.
-This is accomplished through the main feeding center at HCOC and two satellite centers offsite.
+HCOC provides a meal for more than 700 orphans and vulnerable children every day throughout the school year, helping to keep them well nourished and alert in school.
+This is accomplished through three feeding centers adjacent to the schools.

-Monthly groceries and supplies are also delivered to eight known Child Headed Households where children live alone or with their siblings, but with no parents or guardians.
+Monthly groceries and supplies are also delivered to Child Headed Households where children live alone or with their siblings, but with no parents or guardians.

 Much of the food is produced in the HCOC gardens and poultry project (see below).
 Funds raised by ZMP help cover agricultural costs, and help purchase whatever food is needed to supplement what is produced onsite.
 Maize production has been especially successful, helping to sustain the food program and providing enough for storage, as well.
 This success is partly due to a recently installed drip irrigation system.